hex-five/multizone-iot-sdk/README.md

 MultiZone and HEX-Five are registered trademarks of Hex Five Security, Inc.

-MultiZone technology is patent pending US 16450826, PCT US1938774.
+MultiZone technology is protected by patents US 16450826 and PCT US1938774.